Purchase of a freehold or leasehold residential property

 |Land Registry fees for registration||See below|

-This is not an exhaustive list and we would advise you, if any further issues arise for which we will incur further disbursements, including, for example, indemnity policies.
+This is not an exhaustive list and we would advise you, if any further issues arise for which we will incur further additional charges, including, for example, indemnity policies.

 Land Registry fees for registration will depend on the purchase price of the property and whether the property is registered, unregistered or forms part of a larger title at the Land Registry.
 To calculate the fee applicable, please click here.